Securing Social Media Admissions: Investigative Strategies, Spoliation Warnings, Use of Subpoenas to Obtain Evidence

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide investigative tips for tracking down admissions by opponents on social media sites, strategies for drafting discovery relating to social media accounts, guidance on sending spoliation warning letters for social media posts, and a roadmap for subpoenas of social media evidence (including finding “John Doe”) in a format that will be admissible at trial.
+This CLE course will provide investigative tips for tracking down admissions by opponents on social media sites, strategies for drafting discovery relating to social media accounts, guidance on sending spoliation warning letters for social media posts, and a roadmap for subpoenas of social media evidence (including finding “John Doe”) in a format that will be admissible at trial.

 - Locating social media posts by opposing parties and third parties